moosetechnology/moosetechnology.github.io/moose-wiki/Developers/predefinedEntities.md

 ## Genericity

+(note: the same meta-model is also described in this [blog post](https://modularmoose.org/posts/2023-07-13-parametric)).

 Genericity in OO languages allows to define a class or method which will apply to several not specified types.
 For example in Java a Map associates keys of an unspecified type to values of another unspecified type.
 Map is a generic class, (also called parametric class, this is the term we use in Famix).